kavonjon/onaylf/docs/documentation.md

    docker ps | grep onaylf_nginx
    ```

-2. Check that the load balancer is forwarding traffic to the correct port (80 or 443)
+2. Check that the load balancer is forwarding traffic to port 80

 3. Verify load balancer health checks are passing